- Pacific Center for Creativity: Teaching Assistant Program

 The Pacific Center for Creativity (PCC) is a nonprofit corporation that was established in 2016.
 Its home base is in Chuuk State of the Federated States of Micronesia.
 PCC is dedicated to fostering the creative use of both the mind and the hands.
 Thus, it is involved with projects/programs that are academic as well as those that are more trades oriented.

 The management team of PCC is likewise unique.
 Lawrence Bruton, the President, has been a resident of Chuuk since 1975.
 Few, if any, Americans have his breath of experience in successfully addressing island problems in an appropriate manner.
-Among other ventures, he has been heavily involved with the design and installation of solar power systems and is presently constructing a boat building facility (that will probably be used in the boat building training program that PCC hopes to administer).
-He also operates a hyperbaric chamber that serves the many divers coming to Chuuk (and has saved a number of lives because of fulfilling this need).
+Among other ventures, he has been heavily involved with the design and installation of solar power systems and is presently constructing a boat building facility (that will probably be used in the plywood boat building training program that PCC hopes to administer).
+He also operates a hyperbaric chamber that serves the many divers coming to Chuuk (and has saved a number of lives while fulfilling this need).